 Plagiarism or any other act of academic dishonesty will result minimally in the instructor's assigning the grade of "F" for the assignment or examination.
 The instructor may impose a more severe sanction, including a grade of "F" in the course.
-All instances of academic dishonesty must be reported by the instructor to the chairperson of the department involved, and to the Dean of the School of Communication.
+All instances of academic dishonesty must be reported by the instructor to the Associate and Assistant Deans of the School of Communication.
+Instructors must provide the appropriate information and documentation when they suspect an instance of academic misconduct has occurred.
+The instructor must also notify the student of their findings and sanction.

-The office of the Dean of the School of Communication may constitute a hearing board to consider the imposition of sanctions in addition to those imposed by the instructor, including a recommendation of expulsion, depending on the seriousness of the misconduct.
+The Associate and Assistant Deans of the School of Communication may constitute a hearing board to consider the imposition of sanctions in addition to those imposed by the instructor, including a recommendation of expulsion, depending on the seriousness of the misconduct.
 In the case of multiple instances of academic dishonesty, the Dean's office may convene a separate hearing board to review these instances.
 The student has the right to appeal the decision of the hearing board to the Dean of SOC.
 If the student is not a member of the SOC, the dean of the college in which the student is enrolled shall be part of the process.
 Students have the right to appeal the decision of any hearing board and the deans of the two schools will review the appeal together.
 Their decision is final in all cases except expulsion.
-The sanction of expulsion for academic dishonesty may be imposed only by the Provost, upon recommendation of the dean or deans.
+The sanction of expulsion for academic dishonesty may be imposed only by the Provost upon recommendation of the dean or deans.